Will A Solar System Save You Money In The Long Run?

 By Finn Peacock Chartered Electrical Engineer, Ex-CSIRO & Founder of SolarQuotes

-At the time of writing (Nov 2023), there are 3.5 million solar PV installations in Australia.
+At the time of writing (Aug 2024), there are over 3.8 million solar PV installations in Australia.
 The vast majority of these are residential.

 You wouldn’t get to that many installations if solar didn’t provide real, tangible benefits for those who installed it (the main benefit being a reduction in your electricity bills).